• Skip to primary navigation

 • Trade Marks

 There are certain requirements and hoops to jump through for any business name, company name or trade mark.
-For instance, ASIC have strict guidelines about company names which prohibit you from registering a name that is identical to an existing company’s name, using certain words or phrases like ‘university’.
-If your company or business name is unique or unrelated, it is generally easier to register, particularly if you are looking to trade mark your names down the track.
+For instance, ASIC have strict guidelines about company names which prohibit you from registering a name that is identical to an existing company’s name, or using certain words or phrases like ‘university’.
+If your company or business name is unique and distinctive, it is generally easier to register, particularly when looking to trade mark the name.

 Filed Under: Intellectual Property & Trade Marks